This article was originally published on the 1st of May 2019.

 Employee Ownership is not right for every team neither is it right for every company.
-On the other hand, if it is right, the benefits of employee ownership can prove to be financially rewarding.
+On the other hand, if it is right, the benefits of employee ownership can prove to be financially rewarding….for everyone.

 The benefits enjoyed by businesses who have successfully transitioned to employee ownership may help identify if this path will work for you.
 It then also informs the choices you have as a business owner when planning your own exit strategy.

-Employee ownership a business restricts the ownership of its shares to only those people who work for the business.
+For Employee Ownership a business restricts the ownership of its shares to those people who work for the business.
 Dividends are still issued, but as all the staff are now shareholders, it is they who benefit from the dividends.

 An Employee Ownership Trust (EOT) can be created to legally act as a pseudo board of directors.
-With representatives from all aspects of the business they make the decisions necessary and in the best interests of the business.
-This might include changes to employment T&C’s, declaration of dividends or rewarding success.
+Representatives are drawn from all aspects of the business.
+This ensures all decisions are made in the best interest of the whole business.
+Voting decisions might include changes to employment T&C’s, declaration of dividends or rewarding success.

 The second scenario is philanthropic.
 Where the company owner, for reasons of their own, begin gifting shares to employees.
 This might be when an entrepreneur has no line of succession in their family.
 Alternatively, they want to reward the staff who have been loyal to them from the start and who have enabled them to reach the position they are in.

 What comes first, the chicken or the egg?
 For a business to transition to employee ownership there seems to be one prerequisite to success – having the right culture.